-- 2. All units must include an exterior storage closet with a minimum area of sixteen (16) square feet. - 3.
+- 2.)
 All single-family rental homes must have a minimum of thirty (30) feet of building facing the front street.
-This thirty (30) feet must be the sum of all front-facing dimensions adjacent to conditioned space and can include the "common" wall which is part of a front-facing garage as long as this wall is front-facing and conditioned on one side. - 4.
+These thirty (30) feet must be the sum of all front-facing dimensions adjacent to conditioned space and can include the "common" wall which is part of a front-facing garage as long as this wall is front-facing and conditioned on one side. - 3.)
 All single-family rental homes must have a minimum of thirty (30) feet front yard building set-back from the curb.
 Each home must have a minimum of ten (10) foot side yards.
 (Minimum width of lot shall be fifty (50) feet.)
-Both lot width and side yard setbacks can be modified with the following exception: A ten (10) foot side yard setback on one lot side and a "zero lot line" setback on the other (thus, a forty (40) foot minimum lot width) will be allowed with a front-facing garage. - 5.
+Both lot width and side yard setbacks can be modified with the following exception: A ten (10) foot side yard setback on one lot side and a "zero lot line" setback on the other (thus, a forty (40) foot minimum lot width) will be allowed with a front-facing garage. - 4.)
 All single-family rental homes must have a minimum of three (3) different front and rear elevation designs.
-No identical front elevations may be built next to each other. - 6.
-All single-family rental homes must have a minimum of three (3) different color schemes. - 7.
+No identical front elevations may be built next to each other.

+- 5.)
+All single-family rental homes must have a minimum of three (3) different color schemes. - 6.)
 Exterior Building Standards: - a.
 Exterior Finishing Materials: - 1.
 Exterior building coverings: Very low maintenance materials are required.
-Acceptable materials include:

-a.
-Brick;

-- b.
-High quality vinyl siding with a minimum thickness of .044 and a lifetime non prorated limited warranty (50 year) transferable; - c.
+Acceptable materials include: - a.
+Brick; - b.
+High quality vinyl siding with a minimum thickness of .044 and a lifetime non-prorated limited warranty (50 year) transferable; - c.
 Cementitious siding and trim material; or - d.
 Engineered composite siding and trim material.